 Getting out and about with your elderly loved one is not always easy, particularly if they have mobility issues or other problems that make travelling difficult.
 Both practical and financial factors have to be taken into account when you are planning a trip with an elderly relative, whether it’s just a local visit or an excursion further afield.

-To an older person who is fortunate enough to receive companion care at home, getting out and about with you or their caregiver can significantly enhance their quality of life and improve their general well-being.
+To an older person who is fortunate enough to receive Elder live-in care at home, getting out and about with you or their caregiver can significantly enhance their quality of life and improve their general well-being.

 Using public transport

 If your loved one has a disability, this should not stop them from using public transport.
 It is a requirement for public transport vehicles to be “accessible”, and most trains and buses have priority seating available for elderly people and those with disabilities.

 Wheelchair users are also usually able to use public transport since most vehicles have wide doors and space for wheelchairs.
 Some trains, trams and buses also have automatic ramps fitted to make access easier.
 Upgrades are currently being carried out on the London Underground to improve step-free access for passengers with mobility difficulties.

 If your loved one has a guide dog or other assistance dog, these will be accepted on all forms of public transport.

 If you need extra help when escorting your loved one out using public transport, or if they are able to travel alone but need assistance, it is always worth checking in advance that the help you need will be available.

 Staff at stations on the London Underground are trained in helping people with special needs to get around the Underground.
 This might include contacting the station at your destination to arrange for assistance to be available or by directing you so that you and your loved one can avoid having to use escalators.